A fairly unique feature on this model is the 6-pin AV output connector on the rear of the VCR.

 Stops in play, record and reverse/forward windDo not confuse this with the above symptoms.
 The problem in this case is due to lack of 4.43MHz colour sub-carrier reference in the servo circuit.
 This in turn is normally caused by failure of silicon fuse PS1 on the YC-25 board.

 Patterning on pictureIf you experience a patterning on the picture irrespective of whether you are viewing a tape or not then the most likely cause is that capacitor C319 in the power supply has dried up.

 No head drum rotationYou may find that the head drum fails to rotate.
 This is due to a problem with the Hall effect device on the head drum motor which is secured by a blob of glue.
 Full details on how to fix this can be found on the head motor page.

 Deck goes into rewindThis can be caused by failure of the tape end sensor.
 You can check this by unplugging the sensor at its socket on the PCB.

-Loading gear and shaft repairThe loading shaft for the Sony has no replacement but most times it can be repaired, unless the gear is in two pieces or a tooth has broken off.
+Loading gear and shaft repairThe loading shaft for the Sony has no official replacement but most times it can be repaired, unless the gear is in two pieces or a tooth has broken off.
 There are two approaches to solve this, either repair the broken gear, or purchase a similar gear and adapt it to fit.

 If you have a question about this model, please raise it on the chatpage.